mikaelvesavuori/only/readme.md

 ## What is Only Framework?
 Only Framework is a framework that provides:

-1. a responsive, modular, high-performance, secure boilerplate and scaffold together with
+1. a responsive, modular, high-performance, secure boilerplate and scaffold

-2. a [styleguide](http://www.being.se/only-demo/styleguide.html) that supports development from a foundational ground towards clear visual deliveries and
+2. a [styleguide](http://www.being.se/only-demo/styleguide.html) that supports development from a foundational ground towards clear visual deliveries

 3. a simple Component Designer that encourages object-based composition of elements for total separation of design and development.